Kazakhstan & Kyrgyzstan Adventures

 Depart from the UK on an overnight flight to Almaty, Kazakhstan.

 You’ll arrive at Almaty International Airport in the early morning, where your HF Holidays Tour Manager will meet you and take you to the hotel.
-Enjoy breakfast and time to rest.
+Enjoy breakfast and rest up until about midday.

 This 4-star modern hotel will be our base while in Almaty.
 Its central location puts you within easy reach of the top sights, while rooms provide a comfortable place to sleep.
 They come equipped with air conditioning, kettle, TV, and Wi-Fi.
 There’s also an on-site restaurant, gym, and garden.